 Content management and News Aggregation

 Starfish unlocks and maximizes the potential of young women in Guatemala to lead transformational change via a holistic educational and empowerment program.
 Their challenge is to create a comprehensive monitoring and evaluation platform that addresses several of the shortcomings of existing systems.
 This platform would enable Starfish to monitor the long-term outcomes of program graduates, provide participants with access to their own data, create a social community for resource-sharing, and provide a venue to continue to provide information and resources to participants and graduates.
 A successful solution would enable users to input data via SMS, address the financial barriers to submitting data, and would provide meaningful information to improve program development and design.

 The Women’s Bakery (TWB) is a social enterprise that provides a bakery business model, on-going training, and long-term development opportunities for women in East Africa.
-TWB’s challenge is to develop a mobile application for supporting bread sales in the community.
-The mobile app would support sales in the market as well as access to nutritious bread in the community, enhance safety for sellers, and increase the accountability and professionalism of the business.
+TWB’s challenge is to develop text messaging system to assist with bread sales in the community.
+The text-based system would support sales in the market as well as access to nutritious bread in the community, enhance safety for sellers, and increase the accountability and professionalism of the business.
 A successful solution would address user and technical needs, and would incorporate a strong training component for successful adoption.
 Ultimately, this application would also be connected to mobile banking for seamless accounting.